turingschool/md_launch_curriculum/Mod2/Project/index.md

 ### Iteration 1 - Creating and Conecting a Database
+In order to save messages and users so that they persist when a user exits and restarts the program, we will need to create a database for our Message Logger application.

+You should create a branch for your work on this iteration.

+* Review the classes that exist in the starter program - determine how these classes will be reflected in the tables of a database.
+Be sure to think about what relationships may exist.
+* Use the Npgsql.EntityFrameworkCore.PostgreSQL Nuget package to create a database context in your application.
+* Update your Message and User classes to be used as a basis for your database tables.

+When you are finished with iteration 1, create a pull request and schedule time with a cohort-mate for some code review.

 ### Iteration 2 - User and Message CRUD

+Now that the database is created, we need to start saving our users and messages!
+You will need to review the `program.cs` file and identify where changes need to be made in order to maintain the user experience **and** save users and messages into the database.

+You should create a branch for your work on this iteration.

+* Annotate your `program.cs` file with notes on how you will update the code to save records into the database.
+Commit these annotations and push up your branch.
+DM your instructors a link to your GitHub repo - we will reach out with feedback on your plans!
+* Update the program so that users and messages are being saved to the database.

+When you are finished with iteration 2, create a pull request and schedule time with a cohort-mate or your instructor for some code review.

 ### Iteration 3 - Using LINQ to query the database

+* return the hour with the most messages
+* return most commonly used word for messages (by user and overall)
+* return users ordered by number of messages created (most to least)

 ## Version Control Expectations